-Pastelitos de Guava are a typical Latin American/Caribbean dessert made with cream cheese and guava paste encased in puff pastry and baked to golden perfection.
+Pastelitos de Guava (Guava pastries) are a typical Latin American/Caribbean dessert made with cream cheese and guava paste encased in puff pastry and baked to golden perfection.
 In the US they are extremely popular in Southern Florida and other areas with large Hispanic populations.
 These sweet pastelitos de guava are a close cousin to the savory pastelitos which are usually filled with meat (chicken or beef) or cheese.

 The combination of sweet and salty, creamy and crunchy will delight your taste buds and your tummy.
 So why not eat a few.
 What the heck?
 Just do a few more crunches at the gym.
 It is certainly worth it!
 You can enjoy pastelitos de guava with a café con leche (espresso with milk) or on their own.
 They also make a handy last minute dessert to take to a party or an office breakfast.

 I will be extremely honest with you and disclose the fact that I normally make my pastelitos de guava with store bought puff pastry.
 It makes the process so much easier, not to mention quicker.
-I find that making your own puff pastry is not only labor intensive, but it sometimes doesn’t turn out.
-It’s moody!
+I find that making your own puff pastry is not only labor intensive, but it sometimes doesn't turn out.
+It's moody!
 I buy the Goya brand guava paste which my grocery store carries in their Hispanic Food section.
 I want to stress that you should not use guava jelly.
-It won’t work.
+It won't work for this guava recipe.
 It will ooze out all over the place.
 Been there, done that!

 Guava paste comes in a round tin.
 Don't be freaked out by the round tin shape you will see upon opening the can.
 Try to put can-shaped cranberry sauce out of your mind!
 Taste and texture are completely different too.
 You can also use guava paste as an accompaniment to cheese (think Brie, or Farmer's cheese).
 I am currently experimenting to create other tasty recipes using guava paste.
 Give me a couple of weeks!